EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-pi.rst

 space must belong to one or other of the project group quotas.
 Thus, to start with, all the homespace (for example) allocated to a project is either in the general homespace quota or the reserve homespace quota.
 Space never belongs to more than one group quota.

-[The reserve quota is not a real quota, in fact.
-It has no existence on the service machine—just in the database.]
+**Note**: The reserve quota is not a real quota, in fact.
+It has no existence on the service machine — just in the database.

 Beyond the general and reserve quotas, you can also have quotas for the project groups which you create.
 But this is not compulsory.
 If you're